AdelKS/ZeCalculator/readme.md

   // add a single argument function 'g' to the world world.new_object() = "g(z) = 2*z + my_constant";

-  // redefine what 'obj1' using a new equation
+  // assign a new equation to 'obj1'
   // - Now it's the Fibonacci sequence called 'u'
-  // - we can force the parser to parse it as a sequence
+  // - we can force the parser to interpret it as a sequence
   //   - unneeded here, just for demo
-  //   - the object will contain an error if the forced parsing fails
+  //   - the object will contain an error if the equation doesn't fit with the type asked for
-  //     - even if the equation is a valid e.g. GlobalConstant expression obj1 = As<rpn::Sequence>{"u(n) = 0 ; 1 ; u(n-1) + u(n-2)"};
+  //     - even if the equation is a valid e.g. a GlobalConstant expression obj1 = As<rpn::Sequence>{"u(n) = 0 ; 1 ; u(n-1) + u(n-2)"};

   // should hold a Sequence now